Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 \subsection{Details of the identification algorithm}

 Succinctly written, our data model is given by

-where $m,n = 1, \ldots, N$ label the distinct time series, $l = 1, \ldots, L$ labels the time stamps of the $L$ data points per time series.
-The matrices $S$ and $M$ are arbitrary linear maps that capture the state preparation and measurement stage as effected by the ramping of the eigenfrequencies of the qubits and couplers to their interacting value and back (see \cref{fig:outline}).
-In the experiment, we empirically estimate each such expectation values with 1000 single shots.
+where $m,n = 1, \ldots, N$ label the distinct time series, $l = 0, \ldots, L$ labels the time stamps of the $L+1$ data points per time series.
+The matrices $S$ and $M$ are arbitrary invertible linear maps that capture the state preparation and measurement stage, as affected by the ramping of the eigenfrequencies of the qubits and couplers to their target value and back (see \cref{fig:outline}).
+In the experiment, we empirically estimate each such expectation value with 1000 single shots.

 Our mindset for solving the identification problem is based on the eigendecomposition $h = \sum_{k= 1}^N \lambda_k \proj {v_k}$ of the coefficient matrix $h$ in terms of eigenvectors $\ket{v_k}$ and eigenvalues $\lambda_k$.
 We can write the data \eqref{eq:data model methods} in matrix form as